rahulrawat17/rahul-final2/README.md

 ## Read sonar value

-You have mounted the sonar sensor for the Bot you can also use the read sonar in unit µs (..) function to read the distance to obstacles.
+You have mounted the sonar sensor for the Bot, you can also use the ping(...) function to read the distance to obstacles.
 ```blocks
 stemrobo.setup()
 basic.forever(function () {